josteink/android_multi-build/README.md

   devices might work today, it will surely break a future implementation of changelog-generation.

+## Usage

+1. Clone repo.
+2. Prepare source-trees.
+3. Customize builds in `run_all_builds.sh`.
+Instructions and examples can be found in the file itself.
+4. Execute build.

+    ./run_all_builds.sh

+5. Wait for builds to finish.

 ## Ambitions / Todo:

 Not making any promises, but these are things I might want to do in the